 Music teacher Lauren Bateman says that one of the biggest mistakes music teachers make is failing to ask students and parents how far they want to take the music lessons.
 Many kids don’t expect to play for more than a year or two and may not want to invest a lot of time and money into learning.

 After you have determined what level of student you want to teach, you have to decide where you are going to teach.
-The website Music Teachers Helper recommends only teaching in your own home; otherwise you will spend too much time travelling.
+Teaching in your own home may be the best option; otherwise you will spend too much time travelling.
 (Not to mention the fact that you probably will need a vehicle if you plan to give lessons in customers’ homes.)

 Of course, if you do teach in your own home, at a minimum you will need a room where you will not be bothered my fighting siblings, barking dogs or any other distractions.
 And, since you will be starting a business in your home, you need to research the rules in your town governing home businesses – you may need a Certificate of Occupancy or some other form of government permission.